 I would like to note, also, that when dealing with multiple opponents, striking arts are the most efficient because time is scarce in such a situation and you need all of your weapons available readily when dealing with more than one person wanting to do you harm.
 An effective self-defense system must, at least, make use of some striking.

 So, let's explore the most effective martial arts for street self-defense.

 Kenpo Karate is a system of martial arts that applies scientific principles of motion and physics in addition to using common sense and logic.
 It is the study of what kind of natural laws and motion generate enough power in strikes to deter or stop an attacker from doing you harm.
-It also considers the angles and positions needed to execute these techniques effectively and how to check the opponent with use of grappling, control of the attacker's body and use of the position of yourself and the adversary to stop attacks.
+It also considers the angles and positions needed to execute these techniques effectively and how to check the opponent with the use of grappling, control of the attacker's body, and use of the position of yourself and the adversary to stop attacks.

 Kenpo takes into account the myriad of real attacks that occur in the street and students are encouraged to examine the various possibilities in dealing with and stopping these attacks.
 Kenpo is designed for self-defense and the street.

 - Japanese Jiu Jitsu

 Dan Zan Ryu Jiu Jitsu